Technical Expertise

 3. Podbean

-Podbean is a great option for podcasters that are either just starting out or pursuing podcasting as a side hobby.
 With Podbean, users can share their own audio and video content on a single, user-friendly platform that guarantees simplicity and security.
-While this is a greatoption for beginners, if you are planning on really growing your series we suggest looking at the other platforms suggested.
+While this is a great option for beginners, if you are planning on really growing your series we suggest looking at the other platforms suggested.

 Although Podbean does not offer any free trials, you can always sign up for the free package or the cheaper options and upgrade if you decide you want more features.